-*τ = 1 week or 2 weeks for the two SC regimens
+*τ = 1 week or 2 weeks for the two subcutaneous regimens

 After subcutaneous dosing, approximately 90 % of the steady-state was reached by week 12 for both the 162 mg QW and Q2W regimens.

 Absorption

 Following subcutaneous dosing in sJIA patients, the absorption half-life was around 2 days, and the bioavailability for the subcutaneous formulation in sJIA patients was 95 %.